Wise up to winter

 Take steps to protect yourself by wrapping up warm

-experiencing the same symptoms as a common cold, flu sufferers can
+the same symptoms as a common cold, flu sufferers can also get

-experience muscle aches and pain, a fever, a headache and a cough.
+muscle aches and pain, a fever, a headache and a cough.
 The flu can

-be more serious for people with heart conditions, so
+be more serious for people with heart conditions as it makes your

 As well as protecting your own health, always

 remember to keep an eye on elderly and vulnerable

 friends, family and neighbours during cold snaps.
 Make sure that